stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-the-power-of-pair-programming.md

 ## Conclusion
-Pair programming is a great way to work.
-It speeds up the sharing of knowledge, improves quality and makes for a more cohesive team.
-I did struggle with it at first.
-I could understand how it would save time.
-I feel in part my reservations were that I was worried about coding in front of someone.
-Getting over this took me to be more open minded and was well worth it.
+Pair programming is a fantastic way to collaborate.
+It accelerates knowledge sharing, enhances code quality, and fosters a more cohesive team environment.
+Initially, I found it challenging, particularly in seeing how it could save time.
+Part of my hesitation stemmed from the discomfort of coding in front of someone else.
+However, embracing an open-minded approach helped me overcome this, and the experience has proven to be highly rewarding.

 If you have any comments/feedback/questions on this article please get in touch!
 I’d love to hear if you use pair programming and how you find it.